AliceLR/megazeux/arch/msvc/README.txt

 libraries to get it to compile on your machine.
 Any suggestions for improving this are of course welcome.

-At the moment, the resulting binary does not run and I haven't had time to track down the root cause.
+At the moment, the resulting binary is unstable and I haven't had time to track down the root cause.
 Any experienced MSVC programmer should be able to fix this (please send me any fixes).